RobSpectre/Talks-Old/Learn Brogramming the Hard Way/README.md

         - You want to be on top of your game, grok something new every day.
     - Tech
         - "The Pragmatic Brogrammer: From Townie to Totally Chill"
         - CLRSS 4th Ed: Coreman, Leiserson, Rivest, Stein and Steezy - The brototypical text on algorithmic design.
+It's got some great stuff on integrating broroutines and complex shawty distribution maps.
+Really helps in the club.
-        - Resacktoring: Improving the Design of Existing Code - Sometimes, some slump buster gets into your codebase and harshes your app."
+        - Resacktoring: Improving the Design of Existing Brode - Sometimes, some slump buster gets into your codebase and harshes your app."
     - Bro Literature
 	    - ("On the Bro'd" by Jack Kerouac)[http://onthebrod.com/] - "I first met Dean not long after Tryscha and I hooked up.
 I had just gotten over a wicked fucking hangover that I won’t bother to talk about, except that it had something to do with a six-foot-five douchebag and a beer bong."
 	    - "Probie Dick" by Herdude Melville - a stunning descent into the obsessive depths of a sea-faring fraternity pledgemaster.